What Is Frontend Development?

 Frontend development, also known as client-side development, is a category of web development that refers to the work involved in creating, developing, building, and maintaining what users see on their end of the website, the graphical interface, and the visual elements of websites that users interact with.
 The frontend of a website should be easily useable and achieve a good user experience.
 A person that specialises in frontend development is referred to as a frontend developer.

 Without any frontend development, websites would consist of code that is only decipherable by web developers.
-Frontend development allows users without knowledge of code to use websites and web-based applications.
+Frontend development allows users unfamiliar with coding to use websites and web-based applications.
 For example, Google Apps and social media sites, such as Facebook and Instagram combine both frontend and backend development in order to make their web-based applications useable by all.

-Frontend development is the opposite of backend development, also known as server-side development, which is a type of web development that focuses on what users do not see on a website, such as the programming and database aspect of creating a website that works behind the scenes to deliver information to the users.
-PHP is an example of a backend programming language as it runs on the server before the webpage is displayed to the end-user in order to generate dynamic content and the PHP source code cannot be seen in a web browser.
+Frontend development is the opposite of backend development, also known as server-side development, which focuses on what users do not see on a website, such as the programming and database aspect of creating a website that works behind the scenes to provide information to the users.

-Examples of frontend elements of a website include user interface elements, such as navbars, buttons and links, audio and video elements, areas that allow users to input data, such as forms, text areas, graphics, and website themes as these are visible to users.
+Examples of frontend elements of a website include user interface elements, such as navbars, buttons and links, audio and video elements, areas that allow users to input data, such as forms, text areas, graphics, and website themes, all of which are visible to users.

 Technologies Used In Frontend Development